Ramy9999/streamy/README.md

 Link: https://share.streamlit.io/ramy9999/streamy/main/app.py

-clone or download zip to run on your local machine if you want.
+Clone or download zip to run on your local machine if you want.

 ## Overview of All types of Images
 ![alt text](https://github.com/Ramy9999/streamy/blob/main/testy/CT%20and%20Xray%20snip.PNG)